 The purpose: the app displays the dirty items so that the users can schedule to wash them.

 The steps: from the main screen, users click on “My Laundry Bag”.
-The page will display all the dirty items as a list.
+This screen displays all the dirty items as a list.
 Users can click on any of them to view more detail.

 2.4 Mockups